Educational assessment: Internal and external

-Internal assessment is set and marked by the school (i.e. teachers), students get the mark and feedback regarding the assessment.
-External assessment is set by the governing body, and is marked by non-biased personnel, some external assessments give much more limited feedback in their marking.
-However, in tests such as Australia's NAPLAN, the criterion addressed by students is given detailed feedback in order for their teachers to address and compare the student's learning achievements and also to plan for the future.
+Internal assessment is set and marked by the school (i.e., teachers), and students get the mark and feedback regarding the assessment.
+External assessment is set by the governing body and marked by unbiased personnel; some external assessments provide much more limited feedback in their marking.
+However, in tests such as Australia's NAPLAN, the criterion addressed by students is given detailed feedback so that their teachers can assess and compare students' learning achievements and plan for the future.

 Standards of quality

-In general, high-quality assessments are considered those with a high level of reliability and validity.
-Other general principles are practicality, authenticity and washback.
+In general, high-quality assessments are those with high reliability and validity.
+Other general principles are practicality, authenticity, and washback.

 Reliability

 Reliability relates to the consistency of an assessment.
 A reliable assessment is one that consistently achieves the same results with the same (or similar) cohort of students.
-Various factors affect reliability—including ambiguous questions, too many options within a question paper, vague marking instructions and poorly trained markers.
+Various factors affect reliability—including ambiguous questions, too many options within a question paper, vague marking instructions, and poorly trained markers.
 Traditionally, the reliability of an assessment is based on the following: